Do you like helping people? Are you fascinated by the way the mind works? Does performing experiments and analyzing statistical data sound like fun?

 Bachelor of Arts (BA) in Psychology

 As a psychology student, you will learn the empirical, conceptual, and theoretical approaches to understanding animal and human behavior.
 We will help you develop into a competent producer and critical consumer of psychological research.
 When you graduate, you will be skilled in the ability to communicate effectively, both orally and in writing, about the field of psychology.
+This degree will also prepare you for master’s and PhD level studies in Psychology or related fields.

 Minor in Psychology